seamplex/feenox/doc/sds.md

  * mechanical elasticity
  * structural modal analysis
  * multi-group neutron transport and diffusion

-FeenoX is designed to be developed and executed under GNU/Linux, which is the architecture of more than 95% of the internet servers which we collectively call “the cloud.”
-It should be noted that GNU/Linux is a POSIX-compliant version of UNIX and that FeenoX follows the rules of Unix philosophy (further explained in @sec:unix) for the actual computational implementation.
-Besides POSIX, as explained further below in @sec:scalability, FeenoX also uses MPI which is a well-known industry standard for massive execution of parallel processes, both in multi-core hosts and multi-hosts environments.
-Finally, if performance and/or scalability are not important issues, FeenoX can be run in a (properly cooled) local PC or laptop.
+@Sec:extensibility explains the mechanisms that FeenoX provides in order to add (or even remove) other types of problems  to be solved.

-The requirement to run in the cloud and scale up as needed rules out some the open source solver [CalculiX](http://www.calculix.de/).
-There are some other requirements in the SRS that also leave CalculiX out of the tender.
+Recalling that FeenoX is a “cloud-first” tool, it is designed to be developed and executed primarily on [GNU/Linux](https://www.gnu.org/gnu/linux-and-gnu.html) hosts, which is the architecture of more than 90% of the internet servers which we collectively call “the public cloud.”
+It should be noted that GNU/Linux is a [POSIX](https://en.wikipedia.org/wiki/POSIX)-compliant operating system which is compatible with [Unix](https://en.wikipedia.org/wiki/Unix), and that FeenoX follows the rules of Unix philosophy (further explained in @sec:unix) for the actual computational implementation.
+Besides the POSIX standard, as explained further below in @sec:scalability, FeenoX also uses [MPI](https://en.wikipedia.org/wiki/Message_Passing_Interface) which is a well-known industry standard for massive execution of parallel processes, both in multi-core hosts and multi-hosts environments.
+Finally, if performance and/or scalability are not important issues, FeenoX can be run in a (properly cooled) local PC, laptop or even in embedded systems such as [Raspberry\ Pi](https://en.wikipedia.org/wiki/Raspberry_Pi) (see @sec:architecture).

 ## Scope {#sec:scope}